greghendershott/racket-mode/README.md

 transitioning from using DrRacket.

-Update, Jan 2014: After I had used this for a long time, putting up with its quriks, someone put it on MELPA.
+Update, Jan 2014: After I had used this for a long time, putting up with its quirks, someone put it on MELPA.
 That nudged me to take another look, learn more about Elisp and Emacs modes, and improve it.
 Although I still feel like an amateur, it has probably improved from alpha to beta quality.